Ireland will look at ‘Norwegian model’ for reopening childcare

 Speaking in the Dáil today, Minister for Children Katherine Zappone said children “will play together and will be encouraged to stay together in this little pod.
 They will be encouraged to use outdoor space as much as possible”.

 Regular hand-washing will be the norm at creche and pre-school, she said.
-She added that social distancing be sought to be imposed on the under sixes, who would struggle with the concept and make implementation difficult if not impossible.
+She added that the under sixes would struggle with the concept of social distancing and make implementation difficult if not impossible.

 “Not providing childcare is a huge risk,” she said, and the Department “will be referring to the Norwegian model, among others, and how this might apply to Ireland”.